 The Internal Revenue Service (IRS) strongly encourages nonprofits to adopt specific governance policies to limit potential abuse, protect against vulnerabilities, and prevent activities that would go beyond permitted nonprofit activities.
 The IRS also audits nonprofits, just as it audits companies and individuals, and having these policies in place can only help you should you be audited.
-Finally, and perhaps most importantly, having solid policies and procedures in place will provide foundation for soliciting, accepting, and facilitating charitable donations.
+Finally, and perhaps most importantly, having solid policies and procedures in place will provide a foundation for soliciting, accepting, and facilitating charitable donations.

-Each nonprofit is unique and accordingly policies and procedures needed will vary for each.
-For instance a non-operating private foundation will likely need a different set of documents than a public charity.
-However, most nonprofits will want at the very least to consider having the following policies in place.
+Each nonprofit is unique, and accordingly policies and procedures needed will vary for each.
+For instance, a non-operating private foundation will likely need a different set of documents than a public charity.
+However, most nonprofits will want, at the very least, to consider having the following policies in place.

 Articles of Incorporation

 Articles of incorporation are necessary to even form a nonprofit corporation; the document is filed with the state and accompanied by a filing fee.
-This policy can be known by other monikers such as “certificate of incorporation,” “articles of organization,” or “charter document.”
+This policy can be known by other monikers as “certificate of incorporation,” “articles of organization,” or “charter document.”
 Think of this as the constitution of the organization.
 While it can be fairly short, there are some necessary elements in the articles that are required for federal tax-exempt status.
 Those elements include a statement of purpose, legal address, emphasis on not-for-profit activities, duration, names and address of director(s), and a dissolution clause, among others.
 You may want to check out the IRS’ sample charter.

 Board Roles and Responsibilities

-Nonprofit board members are general tasked with two major responsibilities of support and governance.
-A board rules and responsibilities document should outline the requirements and responsibilities of board members.
+Nonprofit board members are generally tasked with two major responsibilities of support and governance.
+A board’s rules and responsibilities document should outline the requirements and responsibilities of board members.
 Some examples of basic components include fundraising participation, determining the organization’s mission and direction, selecting and regularly evaluating the nonprofit director/CEO, and protection of public interest.
 A policy regarding board roles and responsibilities should encourage nothing short of ethical and legal integrity within board members.

 If you’ve ever been part of any board or committee, you’ve definitely heard reference to the bylaws and received a copy upon joining the organization.
 Nonprofit bylaws serve as the internal operating methods and rules that specify things like the election process of directors, employee roles within the nonprofit, and operational manners of meetings.
-Specific language in the bylaws is not required by federal tax law, but some states may require nonprofits to have written bylaws to be considered tax exempt.
+Specific language in the bylaws is not required by federal tax law, but some states may require nonprofits to have written bylaws to be considered tax-exempt.
 This document can most often be used to resolve uncertainty between board members and takes the guesswork out of operations.

 Code of Ethics

 Competitive compensation is just as important for employees of nonprofits as it is for for-profit employees.
-Having a set policy in place that objectively establishes salary ranges for positions, updated job descriptions, relevant salary administration, and performance management is used to establish equality and equity are compensation practices.
+Having a set policy in place that objectively establishes salary ranges for positions, updated job descriptions, relevant salary administration, and performance management is used to establish equality and equity in compensation practices.
 A statement of compensation philosophy and strategy which explains to current and potential employees and board members how compensation supports the organization’s mission can be included in the compensation policy.

 - definitions of what matters are considered confidential